How Birth Order Impacts Your Personality

 Do the traits ascribed to your birth order really match your true personality?
-Read on to see for yourself!
+In fact, understanding your personality traits can help with your overall health and wellness.
+When you understand your unique personality, you can identify and prioritize the right self-care techniques for a healthy lifestyle.
 In addition, consider earning your psychology degree online from JWU to learn more about different personality traits.

 Oldest Child - “The Achiever”

-The oldest child is the only child in the family that will completely have their parents to themselves; the firstborn often benefits emotionally from this experience and emerges with a sense of security and self-confidence.
-Because of all of the attention they receive from their parents as an infant, firstborn children tend to be responsible, well behaved, and possess strong leadership qualities.
+The oldest child is the only child in the family that will completely have their parents to themselves; the firstborn often reaps many emotional benefits from this experience and emerges with a sense of security and self-confidence.
+Due to the nature of first-time parenting, many often employ stricter rules, high levels of attention, and trial-and-error.
+As a result, firstborn children tend to be responsible, well-behaved, and possess strong leadership qualities.

-The oldest children are often held to a higher standard.
-They are the first of everything, and their parents are going through it for the first time too.
-First time parents are often overly concerned that their baby might get a bump or a bruise, or worse.
-This can cause the parents to be more strict with their oldest than they are with their youngest.
-The inexperienced parents often have quite high expectations for their firstborn and want them to be successful.
+The oldest children are often held to a higher standard than the later-borns.
+They are the first of everything, and their parents are going through it for the first time, too.
+First-time parents are often overly concerned that their baby might get a bump or a bruise, or worse.
+This can cause the parents to be stricter with their oldest than they are with their youngest.
+First-time parents often have quite high expectations for their firstborn and want them to be successful.
 Because they want what is best for them, they often micromanage them.
 Parents seem to be more relaxed when it comes to younger siblings.
 Oldest children, on the other hand, tend to act like a second parent to their younger sibling, causing them to become protective and responsible in nature.

 The Middle Child - “Switzerland”

 Middle children are loyal and faithful in their relationships and are good at relating to a variety of people, both older and younger.
 They tend to be the family peacekeeper—understanding, cooperative, agreeable, loyal, and flexible, yet competitive.
-One parent may be helping the older child with their homework while the other gets the baby ready for bed.
-The middle child may feel they have to compete for their parents’ attention.
+They also try to keep the family dynamics in balance.
+One parent may help the older child with their homework, while the other parent helps the younger child with the nighttime routine.
+The middle child may feel they have to compete for their parent’s attention.
 They often create their own niche, something unique to excel at that is different from their siblings.
-According to data, more U.S. presidents were second-born than any other birth order.
-Firstborn children are next, with 10 U.S. presidents falling into this category.

 The Youngest Child - “The Baby”

 The youngest children tend to have more freedom and are often the most independent.
-Parents are often more hands-off and lenient with the babies; they tend to be less cautious as they have gotten the new parent jitters out of the way.
+Parents are often more lenient with their youngest; they tend to be less cautious as they have more parenting experience.
 Just as with the oldest sibling, the youngest child often feels special and has a unique place in the family.
-They tend to be more rebellious and attention seeking, creative, social, and outgoing.
+They tend to be more rebellious and attention-seeking, creative, social, outgoing, and have a sense of openness.

 The Only Child - “The King of the Castle”